sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 ### 2.2.
 Review of Basic Concepts

 A supervised learning task is when you are given the input and the corresponding output that you want, and you're supposed to learn irregularity between the two in order to make predictions for future examples, or inputs, or feature vectors x.

 **Test error** is defined exactly similarly over the test examples.
 So defined similarly to the training error, but over a disjoint set of examples, those future examples that you actually wish to do well.

 We typically drop the n on it, assuming that the test set is relatively large,

 Much of machine learning, really, the theory part is in relating how a classifier that might do well on the training set would also do well on the test set.
 That's the problem called Generalization, as we've already seen.
 We can effect generalization by limiting the choices that we have at the time of considering minimizing the training error.

 So our classifier here belongs to a **set of classifiers** (here denoted with $H$), that's not the set of all mappings, but it's a limited set of options that we constrain ourselves to.

 The trick here is to somehow guide the selection of the classifier based on the training example, such that it would do well on the examples that we have not yet seen.

 In order for this to be possible at all, you have to have some relationship between the training samples and the test examples.
 Typically, it is assumed that both sets are samples from some large collection of examples as a random subset.
 So you get a random subset as a training set.

 #### What is this lecture going to be about? ####

 This lecture we will consider only linear classifiers, such that we keep the problem well generalised (we will return to the question of generalization more formally later on in this course).

 We're going to formally define the set of linear classifiers, the set H restricted set of classifiers.
 We need to introduce parameters that index classifiers in this set so that we can search over the possible classifiers in the set.

 We'll see what's the limitation of using linear classifiers.

 We'll next need to define the learning algorithm that takes in the training set and the set of classifiers and tries to find a classifier, in that set, that somehow best fits the training set.

 We will consider initially the **perceptron algorithm**, which is a very simple online mistake driven algorithm that is still useful as it can be generalized to high dimensional problems.
 So perceptron algorithm finds a classifier $\hat h$, where hat denotes an estimate from the data.
 It's an algorithm that takes, as an input, the training set and the set of classifiers and then returns that estimated classifier,

 ### 2.3.
 Linear Classifiers Mathematically Revisited

-The dividing line here is also called **decision boundary**.
+The dividing line here is also called **decision boundary**:
-In 2D, that decision boundary is a line.
+- If x was a one-dimensional quantity, the decision boundary would be a point.
-If x was a one-dimensional quantity, the decision boundary would be a point.
+- In 2D, that decision boundary is a line.
-In 3D, it would be a plane.
+- In 3D, it would be a plane.
-And in higher dimensions, it's called hyperplane that divides the space into two halves.
+- And in higher dimensions, it's called hyperplane that divides the space into two halves.

 So now we need to parameterize the linear classifiers, so that we can effectively search for the right one given the training set.

 #### Through the origin classifiers ####